AmoebeLabs/material3-themes-manual/docs/start/compatibility.md

 As with the main UI, the built-in cards should integrate seamlessly with any HAM3 Theme.

 !!!
-Warning "I did not test ALL the built-in cards, so there might still be some bugs present!"
+Question "I did not test ALL the built-in cards, so there might still be some bugs present!"

 ##:material-home-floor-3: Custom Cards